FormBee/FormBee/README.md

 optionally you can return a reply email to the sender.

 # TODO:
+- [] Toggle in admin panel for adding website URL for CORS to only allow requests from the clients domain.
 - [] Optional Captcha
 - [] User API keys w/ rate limiting
 - [] Formbee landing site